bevchou/bevchou.github.io/_posts/2018-12-19-what-do-plants-have-to-tell-us.md

 ![closeup1](/assets/temp-exp/final-closeup1.jpg)

 This "final project" is definitely more of a piece in the process than an end-all.
 It is a tank full of air cleaning plants (golden pothos, aloe vera, sansevieria) that are trying to promote their value in a way that humans understand, which is through monetary value.
+They have little LCD screens to display their messages.
 The plants in the tank are able to support one person, so based on an extremely generalized calculation, I determined that my plants were producing about $0.01 per hour.

 ![full view](/assets/temp-exp/final-fullview.jpg)